-How PCB Libraries and Data Management Help Prevent Intellectual Property Theft
+How PCB Libraries and Data Management Is Protecting Your PCB Intellectual Property from Theft

 Anytime you send your finished design data out for production at an overseas factory, you place yourself at risk of intellectual property theft.
 Unscrupulous workers can pilfer design data and sell it to a competitor.
 They can also pilfer finished boards and reverse engineer them.
 This theft of intellectual property undermines competitiveness and ultimately places a company’s survival in jeopardy.

 In addition to the problems surrounding third-party access to important design data, intellectual property theft can also occur from within.
 Designers with access to trade secrets can inadvertently leak important intellectual property when access control is not defined or enforced.
 These problems around intellectual property protection are pervasive, and access control features in data management platforms are regarded as among the best solutions to protect and manage intellectual property.

 A unified data management and intellectual property management platform that integrates with Altium Designer® and other mechanical design tools.

 With expanded design teams come pains around access control, intellectual property, and design data management.
 Although design teams need access to the data they need to upgrade old designs and create new designs, sensitive design information on printed circuit boards needs to be kept private.
 This prevents inadvertent exposure of sensitive information to unauthorized parties and even outright theft from employees.
 Project managers on PCB layout and production projects need efficient ways to protect and manage PCB libraries and intellectual property without exposing sensitive information.

 With the right access management control solution, project managers and IT administrators can control access to sensitive data and ensure data security.
 Creating strong PCB libraries is one way to compile important data into one location, but simply creating a library file does nothing to provide security without implementing further access measures on your network.